Fincer/dxvk-wine-autobuilder/README.md

 **NOTE:** This section doesn't concern Ubuntu or Mint users.

-Since Debian doesn't provide winetricks package on official repositories, it is strongly recommended that you use provided `debian_install_winetricks.sh` to install Winetricks if needed.
+Since Debian doesn't provide winetricks package on official repositories, it is recommended that you use provided `debian_install_winetricks.sh` to install the latest Winetricks if needed.

 ----------------